 If Your Child Doesn’t Seem to Care What You Use as a Consequence…

-Many parents call the Parental Support Line saying that their kid doesn’t seem to care what they take away.
+Many parents call the 1-on-1 Coaching saying that their kid doesn’t seem to care what they take away.
 Recently, one dad said to me in exasperation, “Even though my daughter lives to text, she acts like she could care less when her texting rights are taken away.
 Nothing works with her!”
 Some kids appear not to care what activity you restrict; they pretend they didn’t want to do it anyway.

 But look at it this way: would your child really want you to know that they care about the consequence you’re giving them?
 Would they reveal their reaction to you and let you know you got to them?
 That would make it seem like you have power over them, and they aren’t about to concede on that one!
 So some kids, like the teenage girl above, feign indifference when you remove a privilege.
 If you’ve watched your child and know that what you’re taking away really does impact them, don’t worry about whether or not they seem suitably upset at the loss of it.

 So what if you know you’ve chosen a valuable privilege, and your consequences still aren’t working?
 The key here is to take a look at the length of time privileges are removed.
 Is it too long?
 Does your child lose interest in what you’ve taken away (the “out of sight, out of mind” dilemma)?
 Is the time frame so long that your child can’t possibly be successful (no swearing for a whole month)?